• Skip to primary navigation

 quinoa salad with cucumber

-Quinoa is a great addition to any salad.
+Quinoa is a great addition to any salad (and it's gluten-free!).
 Sometimes I make quinoa tabouli salad instead of traditional Lebanese bulgar wheat tabouli salad.

 I absolutely love quinoa salads.
 They are a great option for lunch because they do not need to be reheated.
 Also, quinoa salads keep you full for a long time and you won’t experience that big afternoon crash in energy.
 You can choose so many different ways of modifying the same basic recipe- quinoa salad recipes are so versatile!
 This pomegranate mint quinoa salad with cucumber is light and refreshing.